Let's Get Set

 Read target words in a text

-- Engage the children in simultaneously reading the Let’s Get Set! script (see below) with you and then read it again, fading support.
+- Engage the children in simultaneously reading the Let’s Get Set! target text with you and then read it again, fading support.

 - Ask the children what words they found that end in -et and write them on the board.